Kernix13/vision-grid-express/README.md

 ## ~~To-Do~~ (Remove this section later...)

 > [!NOTE]
-> 15 To-Do items left to do.
+> 10-11 To-Do items left to do.

 1️⃣ Home page:

-1. Modal images look questionable on small screens.
-2. Is it okay to have different bg colors for the card buttons (design)?
+1. Is it okay to have different bg colors for the card buttons (design)?
 Should I duplicate that for the modal buttons?
-3. Change `object-fit` value for `result-image` for single col on small screens
-4. The modal nav buttons have primary bg color, Save/Remove buttons have white - is that inconsistent?
+2. The modal nav buttons have primary bg color, Save/Remove buttons have white - is that inconsistent?
 This is a UI design question where I need opinions/input
+3. Home page h1 span different color/italic - good, bad?

 2️⃣ Board page:

 1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox
 2. I need to figure out how to add the selected class to `thumb-item` after each move up/down
-3. Consider removing favicon.png if the .ico file is enough
-4. consider using `srcset` for DOM images on different devices, possibly same for modals
+3. consider using `srcset` for DOM images on different devices, possibly same for modals
-5. STRETCH GOAL(S): I'll need to implement the settings form to:
+4. STRETCH GOAL(S): I'll need to implement the settings form to:
    1. rename the board(s),
    2. start a slideshow of just the images, and/or the images + text
    3. allow user to set the timing, and/or